 Outdated Shopping Mall Proposed as Dallas Location for Amazon’s HQ2

 Three Dallas developers, Hillword Urban, KDC, and Crescent Real Estate, had proposed the Valley View Mall location at LBJ Freeway and Preston Road as a potential site for HQ2.
 With the rise of online retail giants like Amazon, the Mall has struggled to adjust to fluctuating consumer trends in the 2000s and gradually, its major department stores closed one after the other: Bloomingdale’s in 1990, Macy’s and Dillard’s in 2008, JCPenney in 2013, and finally Sears in July 2017.
-The prospect of Amazon’s HQ2 replacing the Mall therefore adds an ironic flare.
-Furthermore, the Mall is near three airports: Addison, Love Field, and DFW International, making it another appealing option since Amazon had included proximity to an airport as one of its requirements for HQ2.
+The prospect of Amazon’s HQ2 replacing the Mall therefore adds a symbolic, ironic flare.
+The Mall is near three airports: Addison, Love Field, and DFW International, making it another appealing option since Amazon had included proximity to an airport as one of its requirements for HQ2.
 Dallas-based architects from Omniplan have already drafted a design for a 500,000 square foot building for HQ2.
 If successful, Amazon would move into HQ2 by 2019 and expand the space to 8 million square feet by 2027.

 Are you conducting R&D projects to build and improve existing buildings like Valley View Mall?
 You may be eligible for the R&D tax credit and can get up to 14% back on your expenses.
 If you would like to find out how your company could benefit from R&D Tax Credits, please contact a Swanson Reed R&D Specialist today.

 Swanson Reed regularly hosts free webinars and provides free IRS CE credits as well as CPE credits for CPA’s.
 For more information please visit us at www.swansonreed.com/webinars or contact your usual Swanson Reed representative.